Kangiriyanka/joe-farah/src/pages/projects/diary.md

 1. In app.main.routes, your routes need to be registered on the main blueprint which means they need to import it from app.main.
 Once that's done, app.main needs to import those routes in order show the Flask app that they exist.
 There's no circular dependency between app.main and app.main.routes  because bp is already defined by the time you import it to routes.

 2. Inside app (package), we instantiate a db variable (SQLAlchemy instance) that's imported almost everywhere such as in app.cli, app.main.routes.
 That's why we need import the blueprints inside the create_app function and not on top.
-If we had put all imports on top, circular dependencies would have been created between app and every other module that uses db.
+If we had put all imports on top, circular dependencies would have been happened between app and every other module that uses db.

 &nbsp;